A topic from the subject of Spectroscopy in Chemistry.

 Introduction

-Spectroscopy is the study of the absorption and emission of light and other forms of radiation by matter.
-It is a powerful tool for studying the composition, structure, and dynamics of the atmosphere.
+Spectroscopy is the study of the interaction of electromagnetic radiation with matter.
+In atmospheric science, it's a powerful tool for analyzing the composition, structure, and dynamics of the atmosphere.
+It allows scientists to identify and quantify atmospheric constituents, study chemical processes, and monitor changes in atmospheric conditions.

 Basic Concepts